jistjoalal/news-agg/README.md

-# road to react book
+# simple news aggregate
-building a hackernews site with react
+building a hackernews + reddit aggregate starting with the code from (Robin Wieruch's)[https://www.robinwieruch.de/] Road To React Book.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).